 Section 1 of this report is a background section.
-It sets out general information about compliance monitoring under the RMA and the Council's obligations and general approach to monitoring sites through annual programmes, the resource consents held by Ballance, the nature of the monitoring programme in place for the period under review, and a description of the activities and operations conducted by Ballance at the Kapuni Site.
+It sets out general information about:

+- Consent compliance monitoring under the RMA and the Council's obligations; - the Council's approach to monitoring sites through annual programmes; - the resource consents held by the Company in the Waingongoro and Kapuni catchments; - the nature of the monitoring programme in place for the period under review; and - a description of the activities and operations conducted in the Company's site.